-COOL DH will demonstrate high efficient District Heating networks and solutions using a number of innovations.
+COOL DH has demonstrated high efficient District Heating networks and solutions using a number of innovations.
 Each innovation is presented in the following sections under demand, distribution and supply.

 Below we summarise some of the main findings so far.
 More information on the findings can be found on the Deliverables-section of this website: